rahuljain1311/MEANstackSetup/README.md

 ## Installation
 1. Download the repository
+2. Do `nvm install v6.11.2`
+3. Do `nvm use v6.11.2`
-2. Install npm modules: `npm install`
+4. Install npm modules: `npm install`
-3. Install bower dependencies `bower install`
+5. Install bower dependencies `bower install`
-4. Start up the server: `node server.js`
+6. Start up the server: `node server.js`
-5. View in browser at http://localhost:8080
+7. View in browser at http://localhost:8080

 Use this starter kit to build any MEAN stack application you like.